Holidays in Term Time

 You will know that by law you must make sure your child gets a full-time education between the school term after their 5th birthday and the last Friday in June in the school year they turn 16.
 I am well aware too, that our families at St. Mary's Cockerton value highly a good education and the opportunities this creates for our children’s futures.
 Regular attendance is vital to achieving this.

 You can only allow your child to miss school if either:

 they’re too ill to go in

 In these circumstances we ask that you telephone the school office on the first morning of absence.
 If it is likely to be short term (1 or 2 days) this is all you need do.
 However if your child is likely to be absent for longer we ask that you keep in touch and let us know how they are doing and when you feel they are likely to be well enough to return.
 We do have to insist that children are kept at home for 48 hours after any bouts of sickness or diarrhoea just to prevent them passing on any bugs.
 If a child has not arrived for registration and we have not heard from you by 10.00am we will give you a quick phone call to check everything is OK.
 We always follow NHS guidance in cases of illness; some illnesses require a different amount of time away from school.
 The school office can advise on this.

 This school does not approve of parents/carers taking their child out of school during term time and will not set work for pupils whilst they are absent.
 There are 190 statutory school days a year; so there are 175 other days (weekends and school holidays) available for holidays which would not have a negative effect on a child’s education.
 By law, parents/carers must apply for permission in advance for leave of absence during term time.
 If you wish to apply to withdraw your child from school in term time, you must:-

-- Complete the ‘Request for absence form’ and return it to the school office (this form is available below or from the office)
+- Complete the ‘Request for absence form’ and return it to the school office (this form is available by clicking the link to the left or from the office)